The-Pocket/.github/profile/vibe_coding.md

 I created a video tutorial demonstrating how I used Cursor AI to "vibe code" an AI Paul Graham: https://youtu.be/wc9O-9mcObc

-## What's Vibe Code?
+## What's Vibe Coding?

-Vibe coding is a term coined by [Andrej Karpathy](https://x.com/karpathy/status/1886192184808149383).
-It's a programming practice in which humans specify what to build, and an AI (e.g., Cursor) handles low-level implementation.
-This approach can make development more than ten times as productive.
+It's a term coined by [Andrej Karpathy](https://x.com/karpathy/status/1886192184808149383).
+It's a programming practice where humans specify what to build, and an AI (like Cursor) handles the low-level implementation.
+This approach >10x development productivity.

-Since the release of Cursor, I’ve become a big fan of code automation, especially for building AI agents.
-However, it didn't work well previously.
+Since Cursor's release, I've become a big fan of code automation, especially for building AI agents.
+However, previously it didn't work well.
 The main issue wasn't Cursor but rather the LLM framework.

 ## Issues with the Current Framework

-- 1. **Vendor Wrapper Overload**
+1. **Vendor Wrapper Overload**
-    - *❤️ Ideally*: Provide an all-in-one toolbox so developers just states what they need, and everything is provided.
+    - *❤️ Ideally*: Provide an all-in-one toolbox so developers just state what they need, and everything is provided.
-    - *💔 In Reality*: Large package sizes (100–200 MB), massive codebases (10K–400K lines), installation dependency issues for packages aren’t even needed, and vendor lock-in.
+    - *💔 In Reality*: Large package sizes (100–200 MB), massive codebases (10K–400K lines), installation dependency issues with unnecessary packages, and vendor lock-in.

 2. **Application Wrappers Confusion**
-    - *❤️ Ideally*: Provide application wrappers for common use cases, so it’s easy for developers to get started quickly.
+    - *❤️ Ideally*: Provide application wrappers for common use cases, making it easy for developers to get started quickly.
-    - *💔 In Reality*: Overlapping wrappers, outdated or incomplete documentation, and deprecation all lead to confusion.
+    - *💔 In Reality*: Overlapping wrappers, outdated or incomplete documentation, and frequent deprecations, leading to confusion.

-These not only confuse humans but aslo Cursor.
-As a result, it attempts to call nonexisting functions, and eventually gives up on the framework.
+These issues confuse not only humans but also Cursor.
+As a result, it attempts to call non-existing functions and eventually gives up on the framework.

-## What about no framework?
+## What About No Framework?

-Ironically, using no framework often works better in terms of producing functional code.
-However, it becomes a **maintenance nightmare**:
+Ironically, using no framework often produces more functional code initially but quickly becomes a **maintenance nightmare**:

-- When you ask Cursor AI to implement something, it tries to finish using the most convenient way as possible, without understanding existing functions and modules.
-As a result, they create a lot of **ad hoc** and **one-shot** codes.
+- When you ask Cursor AI to implement something, it attempts to finish the task in the most convenient way possible, without fully understanding existing functions and modules.
+This results in lots of **ad hoc** and **one-shot** code.
-- As projects grow, the codebase becomes highly confusing.
+- As projects grow, the codebase becomes increasingly confusing.
 You end up spending about 10% of your time vibe coding and 90% vibe debugging.

 ## How Does My 100-Line Framework Help?

-Consider my framework as **LangGraph** but with only the core graph abstraction—no vendor-specific or application-level logic.
+Consider my [100-line LLM framework](https://github.com/The-Pocket/PocketFlow) as **LangGraph** but with only the core graph abstraction—no vendor-specific or application-level logic.

-- **Why a Graph?** I've found that graph abstraction (1) is extremely expressive for all kinds of designs (e.g., agents, retrieval-augmented generation, workflows, etc.) and (2) enforces excellent modularity.
-The result is that the "vibed codes" by Cursor is easy to maintain.
+- **Why a Graph?** I've found that the graph abstraction (1) is extremely expressive for various designs (e.g., ([multi-](https://the-pocket.github.io/PocketFlow/design_pattern/multi_agent.html))[agents](https://the-pocket.github.io/PocketFlow/design_pattern/agent.html), [Retrieval-Augmented Generation (RAG)](https://the-pocket.github.io/PocketFlow/design_pattern/rag.html), [workflow](https://the-pocket.github.io/PocketFlow/design_pattern/workflow.html), etc.) and (2) enforces excellent [modularity](https://the-pocket.github.io/PocketFlow/core_abstraction/node.html).
+Consequently, Cursor's "vibed code" is easy to maintain.

 - **What about vendor-specific or application-level logic?**
-  I've moved that logic into documentation that I provide to Cursor as `cursorrule`.
-Cursor can use these rules during in-context learning to adapt to new applications, while the core framework remains minimal.
+  I've moved that logic into [documentation](https://the-pocket.github.io/PocketFlow/) provided to Cursor as [`cursorrules`](https://github.com/The-Pocket/PocketFlow/blob/main/.cursorrules).
+Cursor uses these rules during in-context learning to adapt to new applications, keeping the core framework minimal.

 - **The Result?
-Great Vibes!** Cursor AI (or any LLM tool) can quickly grasp the 100 lines of framework code and adapt them to meet various application requirements.
-The code is also modular and maintainable.
-It's hard to pass the vibe through words but check out my Video Walkthrough.
+Great Vibes!** Cursor AI (or any LLM tool) quickly grasps the 100 lines of framework code and adapts it to various application requirements.
+The resulting code is modular and maintainable.
+It's hard to capture the vibe through words alone, so check out my [Video Walkthrough](https://youtu.be/wc9O-9mcObc).

 ## Future of Vibe Coding

- - **Design Your Project Structure for Modularity and Testability**: One reason I love the graph approach is that it provides modularity by default.
-Cursor AI can build individual nodes, and if something goes wrong, you can isolate the problem to the right node without affecting everything else.
-You can let Cursor AI implement a node, test it, and proceed in small steps.
+- **Design Your Project Structure for Modularity and Testability**: One reason I love the graph approach is its built-in modularity.
+Cursor AI can build individual nodes, allowing easy isolation and troubleshooting of problems.
+You can let Cursor AI implement a node, test it independently, and proceed in manageable steps.

-- **System Design Outranks Coding**: This aligns with standard software engineering career ladders, where junior engineers handle coding and senior engineers focus on design architecture.
-Cursor can automates most loew-level coding, and human's focus should be on the more high level designs in a way that are easy to implement.
+- **System Design Outranks Coding**: This aligns with standard software engineering career progression, where junior engineers handle coding, and senior engineers focus on architectural design.
+Cursor can automate most low-level coding, but humans should focus on high-level designs to make sure are easy to implement.